saragibby/saragibby-v2/content/blog/recaps/9-4-20/index.md

 I love my general doctor!
 Each time I see her I want to say, "So when are we meeting for coffee? walking together? starting a book club? whateves future friend, you pick."
 She is just good good people.
 <br/>
 <br/>
 I've been seeing her for years.
 She has seen me at my unhealthiest and now my healthiest.
 I try to stay on my well visit schedule, cause no way I'm giving the kids any ammo to not go to theirs.
 I make the appts for all of us, and we all go.
 No matter what.
-Nice try there wee ones, panademic be damned, I'm a mom who made dentist appointments 6 months ago, saddle up, we out.
+Nice try there wee ones, pandemic be damned, I'm a mom who made dentist appointments 6 months ago, saddle up, we out.
 <br/>
 <br/>
 My yearly checkup appointment I made back in early March.
 Was the earliest appt (crazy!).
 She walked in the room, said hi and interrupted me to look at her computer again, "I'm sorry, I had to double check the your name again.
 You look SO incredible!
 Tell me everything!"
 We spent a majority time of talking, sharing books and podcasts.
 She told me to own my journey.
 Get loud about it.
 How she wishes I could talk to so many of her patients, then told me to go get on some podcasts to be interviewed.
 Me!
 Interviewed!